youhanaR/GroupSoftDevProject/README.md

 [Sprint 2 Technical Document](product-documents/sprint-2-technical-document/)
 [Requirement Analysis](product-documents/requirement-analysis/)

-The UI and requirement analysis documents from sprint 1 have also been archived under the link below:
+The UI documents from sprint 1 have also been archived under the link below:

 [UI Documentation](product-documents/UI/)